 FAQsBruno Lilly Legal

 - Can I Contact a Lawyer on Behalf of Someone Else Who is Facing Criminal Charges?
 We understand how difficult it can be to face criminal charges alone.
 You may not know where to turn, who to call, or what you can or cannot do.
-Our firm often has family and friends contact us on behalf of those facing criminal charges in Colorado.
+Our firm often has family and friends contact us on behalf of those facing criminal charges in Northern Colorado.
 We gladly accept calls and contact submissions on behalf of others who may be in need of legal assistance in or near Greeley.
 We offer free initial case consultations to help you understand all your available legal options.

 - Should I Talk to Law Enforcement If I’m Being Investigated For or Have Been Charged With a Crime?
 Law enforcement often want to interview those they have accused of committing crimes.
 Sometimes, they try to get those they have accused to admit guilt.
 While you should be cooperative with law enforcement to avoid any additional charges, if police want to interview you and discuss an incident, you should ask to speak with an attorney prior to that meeting.
 You may also have an attorney present at the time of questioning.
-Working with a Colorado criminal defense lawyer during this seemingly harmless interview can help ensure you answer questions properly and are not being harassed or treated unfairly.
+Working with a Northern Colorado criminal defense lawyer during this seemingly harmless interview can help ensure you answer questions properly and are not being harassed or treated unfairly.